11 Best Outbound Sales Software Platforms in 2026

 • Custom Signal Building: Combine ZoomInfo signals with first-party data to create tailored triggers for outbound plays

-• Account Prioritization: AI-powered scoring that ranks prospects and accounts based on buying likelihood
+• Account Prioritization: Copilot-driven scoring that ranks prospects and accounts based on buying likelihood and intent signals

 • API and MCP Access: Programmatic access to ZoomInfo data for custom apps, workflows, and AI agents